-Lecture-27 Weldability of HTLA Steels-II
+Lecture 54 : Weldability of HTLA Steel - II

-Hello, I welcome you all in this presentation related with the subject of the weldability of metals.
-And you know we are talking about the weldability of the heat treatable low alloy steels, these steels in verbally contain higher percentage of the carbon like 0.25 to 0.45 along with the other alloying elements like chromium, molybdenum, vanadium, titanium etc. And due to the presence of these elements in general the carbon equivalent of the heat treatable low alloy steels is generally higher.
+Hello I welcome you all in this presentation and you know we are talking about the validability of the heat treatable low alloy steels.
+These steels invariably contain higher percentage of the carbon like 0.25 to 0.45. along with the other alloying elements like chromium, molybdenum, vanadium, titanium etc. And due to the presence of these elements in general the carbon equivalent of the heat treatable lower alloy steels is generally higher.